RankquantRQ

 When the source DB doesn't list a line, we infer it from the ship name (Disney → Disney Cruise Line, "Of the Seas" → Royal Caribbean, etc.) for ~93% coverage.
 The remaining ships fall under "Other" until editorial cleanup.

 The catalog filter requires ≥3 reviewers with varied rating habits (stddev > 0).
-Of 602 ships in the source DB, 452 have any reviews and 291 clear the qualifying-reviewer bar.
+Ships in the source DB that carry no reviews, or that carry reviews but miss the qualifying-reviewer bar, are held out of the ranking.
 Thinly-reviewed ships (river cruisers, niche luxury yachts) are added as their review counts grow.

 What about review-bombing or paid placements?+